Intrusive and Non-Intrusive Model Order Reduction for Airborne Contaminant Transport: Comparative Analysis and Uncertainty Quantification: Application Case for Crisis Management - Gas Leakage Incident at a Chemical Plant

 \subsection{Visualization in interactive dashboard}

 To enable the practical use of the computed data, the reduced model can be integrated into a digital twin framework and results can be visualized through an interactive dashboard, as shown in Fig.~\ref{fig:dashboard}.
-Therein, users can easily adjust the inflow wind direction and velocity directly from the graphical user interface.
-The \gls{ROM} then allows for a rapid evaluation of the concentration field based on the user input.
-Eventually, the concentration field is displayed in such a way that concentration values can be easily accessed by hovering over the specific regions.
+Therein, users can easily adjust the inflow wind direction and velocity, as well as the time step, directly from the graphical user interface.
+The \gls{ROM} then allows for a rapid evaluation of the spatio-temporal concentration field based on the user input.
+The latency times for this computation and the subsequent visualization are summed up in Tab.~\ref{tab:dashboard}.
+Therein, the stated computational cost for the evaluation of the advection-diffusion \gls{FOM} represents the mean computation time per time step -- here averaged over 50 time steps.
+Eventually, the concentration field is displayed in such a way that concentration values and the respective local information can be easily accessed by hovering over the specific regions.
 This can be particularly helpful in emergency situations, for instance, when coordinating evacuation teams, and can also serve as a valuable tool for training exercises.
 Although the example presented here represents an initial step, the visualization demonstrates how the developed \gls{ROM} can be effectively used within the context of crisis management.
 Furthermore, it highlights the benefits of embedding simulations into such frameworks, offering an intuitive interface for real-time decision-making.